catseye/ellsync/README.md

 subcommand to list which streams are, at the moment, backupable:

     ellsync router.json list

+#### sync

+Since each stream configuration is named in the router, we don't even have to give these directory names.
+We can use the `sync` command where we give just the name of the stream, followed by a colon (more on that in a second):

+    ellsync router.json sync art:

 Also, since the contents of the canonical and the cache normally have the same directory structure, ellsync allows specifying that